9th - 18th March 2018

 See below for details of our exciting School Workshops.

 We already have a number of new and repeat schools, so to avoid disappointment book now to reserve your preferred date.
+Register your interest for British Science Week using the form at the bottom of this page.

 States of Matter